 Google, Yahoo, and Bing dominate the market share

-In the US and Europe, Google is still top dog when it comes to search engines.
+Clearly, Google is the dominant search engine in the UK.
+However, it’s also the top dog in the US and across other parts of Europe as well.
 With a market share of 86% in the US and 93% in Europe, Google is able to outperform its competitors Yahoo and Bing, whose market shares are in their single digits.
 In China, however, the barely known Baidu holds the position of top search engine.
-However, this could be due to Google not being accessible to the public because of limited freedom of expression in China.
+This could be due to Google not being accessible to the public because of limited freedom of expression in China.

 Click here to download the infographic about search engine market shares.

 Despite the dominance of well-known portals, taking a look at other search engine alternatives, such as those described below, is sometimes worthwhile.

 Representing an entirely different alternative to Google is DuckDuckGo.
 Operating under the slogan ‘The search engine that doesn’t track you’, American firm DuckDuckGo Inc. offers a combination of both a metasearch engine as well as a private web crawler.
 In order to do this, the search provider relies on over 100 services such as Bing, Yandex, or Wikipedia, as well as the company’s own program DuckDuckBot.
 Unlike Google, Bing or Yahoo!, DuckDuckGo presents itself as a search engine with higher data protection standards.
 According to the operator, neither IP addresses, nor user searches are stored.
 Instead of targeted advertising, displayed results are based on how closely they match the user searches.